rixw/strapi-utils/packages/strapi-client/README.md

 ## Compatibility

 This library is compatible with Strapi v4.
 It has been tested with Strapi v4.9 but should be backwards compatible to any v4 version.

+Strapi v5 enables a simplified REST response, so the unwrapping in this library will not be necessary.
+I have not tested this library with Strapi v5.

 Because of the different REST API response formats in Strapi v3 and v4, this library is not compatible with Strapi v3.

 HTTP requests use [Axios](https://axios-http.com/) so can work on both client and server side.